needle-mirror/com.unity.game.foundation/Documentation~/KnownIssues.md

 * Mixing prefabs and components from Codeless IAP with Game Foundation is untested and not recommended at this time.
 * When running in the editor, all IAP transactions are sent to the data layer as iOS because there is not yet a platform-independent test store in the data layers.
 * The Game Foundation editor window UI is not yet updated to look better in Unity 2019.3.x.
-* Creating a new category in the inventory window may not save the category properly when closing and reopening the Unity project.
-Making other changes to the catalog after creating a new category is one way to work around this issue.
 * After entering play mode and creating persistent data files, any new default inventories and default inventory items will no longer be automatically created at runtime.
 To work around this, you can delete your local persistent runtime data.
 * Debug Window: Removing an inventory in the middle of the inventories list causes new inventories to add themselves in the middle.